 Singapore is hot and humid.
 AND if that wasn’t enough, this small city state is located one degree north of the equator that pulls in an average sweaty humid conditions of 84 percent.
 Thus, making it a hotbed for high risk sun-related illnesses, and needing extra devices to ward off mildew, mold and other harmful bacteria.

 There are two seasons in Singapore (the rainy and dry season).
-The weather forecast is a consistent hot & humid, so living in steamy tropical weather means all parts of your body are going to sweat.
+The weather forecast is a consistent hot & humid, so living in steamy tropical weather, will have all parts of your body sweating.
 And I mean all parts, like back of the knee kind of sweat.

 It’s beyond the meat sweats.